awsdocs/amazon-rds-user-guide/doc_source/USER_PerfInsights.access-control.md

-# Accessing Performance Insights<a name="USER_PerfInsights.access-control"></a>
+# Configuring access policies for Performance Insights<a name="USER_PerfInsights.access-control"></a>

 To access Performance Insights, you must have the appropriate permissions from AWS Identity and Access Management \(IAM\)\.
-There are two options available for granting access:
+You have the following options for granting access:

-1. Attach the `AmazonRDSFullAccess` managed policy to an IAM user or role\.
++ Attach the `AmazonRDSFullAccess` managed policy to an IAM user or role\.

-1. Create a custom IAM policy and attach it to an IAM user or role\.
++ Create a custom IAM policy and attach it to an IAM user or role\.

+Also, if you specified a customer managed CMK when you turned on Performance Insights, make sure that users in your account have the `kms:Decrypt` and `kms:GenerateDataKey` permissions on the CMK\.

-## AmazonRDSFullAccess managed policy<a name="USER_PerfInsights.access-control.managed-policy"></a>
+## Attaching the AmazonRDSFullAccess policy to an IAM principal<a name="USER_PerfInsights.access-control.managed-policy"></a>

 `AmazonRDSFullAccess` is an AWS\-managed policy that grants access to all of the Amazon RDS API operations\.
+This policy does the following:
-The policy also grants access to related services that are used by the Amazon RDS console—for example, event notifications using Amazon SNS\.
++ Grants access to related services used by the Amazon RDS console\.
+For example, this policy grants access to event notifications using Amazon SNS\.

-In addition, `AmazonRDSFullAccess` contains all the permissions needed for using Performance Insights\.
-If you attach this policy to an IAM user or role, the recipient can use Performance Insights\. along with other console features\.
++ Grants permissions needed for using Performance Insights\.

+If you attach `AmazonRDSFullAccess` to an IAM user or role, the recipient can use Performance Insights with other console features\.

-## Using a custom IAM policy<a name="USER_PerfInsights.access-control.custom-policy"></a>
+## Creating a custom IAM policy for Performance Insights<a name="USER_PerfInsights.access-control.custom-policy"></a>

 For users who don't have full access with the `AmazonRDSFullAccess` policy, you can grant access to Performance Insights by creating or modifying a user\-managed IAM policy\.
 When you attach the policy to an IAM user or role, the recipient can use Performance Insights\.